 Q. My parent did not die while on active duty, but several months after a medical retirement that was a direct result of wounds received in combat.
 Can I apply?

 A. Since it is difficult to list all of the situations that might have resulted in a service member's death, Fisher House Foundation has simplified the basic criteria to state "died while on active duty," and will review all other situations on a case-by-case basis.
 To obtain an individualized review of your eligibility, send an email describing your individual circumstances to firstname.lastname@example.org and include "Heroes' Legacy Scholarships" in the subject line.

 Q. I have a similar question, but it concerns the definition of "disabled."
-If my parent is totally disabled as a result of military service, but did not apply for or receive Traumatic Servicemembers Group Life Insurance (TSGLI) or have a final 100% disability rating from the Department of Defense or VA, can I apply?
+If my parent is totally disabled due to military service, but did not apply for or receive Traumatic Servicemembers Group Life Insurance (TSGLI) or has a final 100% disability rating from the Department of Defense or VA, can I apply?

 A. Fisher House Foundation would be glad to review any documentation for a disability that does not meet the above criteria and decide eligibility on a case-by-case basis.